 - What do students think about giving free air time to charities for the appeals?
 Do they think it is fair and right?
 Are there other groups that students think should be allowed free advertising?

-This briefing was written by PJ White and produced in May 2007.
-It was updated in March 2013.
+This briefing was written by P. J. White and produced in May 2007.
+It was updated in October 2017.